 Do flowers in the workplace boost mental wellbeing?
 Posted by Justine Clarabut on 26 January, 2018

-So feeling inspired by this simple gesture of kindness, I decided to carry out a little research about the benefits of having fresh cut flowers and green leafy plants indoors and whether it can help with mental wellbeing and productivity in the workplace!
+So feeling inspired by this simple gesture of kindness, I decided to carry out a little research about the benefits of having fresh-cut flowers and green leafy plants indoors and whether it can help with mental wellbeing and productivity in the workplace!

 One particular research study by the Texas A&M University research team explored the link between flowers and plants in the workplace environment and workplace productivity.
 The findings were that both women and men who were exposed to flowers and plants in an office environment exhibited more innovative thinking, generating more ideas and solutions to problems.
 Whilst males generated 15% more ideas, females generated more creative, flexible solutions to problems when flowers and plants were present.

-Other studies also showed that plants may benefit our health by improving air quality, for example by increasing the amount of oxygen and moisture in the air and removing certain toxins and so increasing our brain power!
+Other studies also showed that plants may benefit our health by improving air quality, for example by increasing the amount of oxygen and moisture in the air and removing certain toxins and so increasing our brainpower!
 Simply looking at plants every day helps stressed people feel more relaxed which in turn boosts mood, increases resilience and yes, there you have it, productivity!

 And, flowers are welcoming too!
-Flowers bring positive emotional feelings to those who enter a room just I had done this morning!
-What a great excuse to fill the office with flowers and green leafy plants – I’ll certainly be off to the shops this weekend!
+Flowers bring positive emotional feelings to those who enter a room just as I had done this morning!
+What a great excuse to fill the office with flowers and green leafy plants!
+I’ll certainly be off to the shops this weekend!